durden/articles/published/python/faster-single-column-slicing-with-dataframes/article.md

-[Pandas](http://pandas.pydata.org) is a great library for easily working with messy datasets that are big enough to fit in memory, but it's important to remember the performance overhead.
+[Pandas](http://pandas.pydata.org) is a great library for working with messy datasets that are big enough to fit in memory, but it's important to remember the performance overhead.

 Luckily Pandas exposes the raw numpy interface so we can bypass some of that overhead when it's not necessary.
 For example we can use the
 [values](http://pandas.pydata.org/pandas-docs/stable/generated/pandas.Series.values.html#pandas.Series.values) attribute on a [Series object](http://pandas.pydata.org/pandas-docs/stable/generated/pandas.Series.html#pandas.Series) to speed up this operation by an order of magnitude (your mileage may vary).